 Under new legislation that came into force in April 2018, UK employers with more than 250 employees are required to publish their gender pay gap.

 Please click the link below to read our Gender Pay Gap Statement.

-Day to day running of the charity is the responsibility of the staff, led by the chief executive and senior management team.
+Day to day running of the charity is the responsibility of the staff, led by the chief executive.

 Director of Finance & Resources (Deputy Chief Executive)